department-of-veterans-affairs/health-apis-bulk-fhir/README.md

 Publications are made of many files, which are identified in the _Complete_ status response.
 A Publication can have thousands of files, each file containing tens of thousands of records.

-Publications are creating an _rolling wave_.
+Publications are creating in an _rolling wave_.
 For example, the _January_ publication is made available in February.
 The _February_ publication will be built automatically in the background over the month and made available in March.